taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 Multi-dimentional array of dense primitive data.

 - `structure.nd_array.memory`: Memory bound to the ND-array.
 - `structure.nd_array.shape`: Shape of the ND-array.
 - `structure.nd_array.elem_shape`: Shape of the ND-array elements.
-You usually need to set this if it's a vector or matrix ND-array.
+It *must not* be empty for vector or matrix ND-arrays.
 - `structure.nd_array.elem_type`: Primitive data type of the ND-array elements.

 `union.argument_value`